19 Best Colorants For Epoxy Resin

 Transparent dyes or alcohol inks work well when you want to maintain a see-through effect.
 Using pigments and powders are great for adding opacity and vibrant color.

-Mixing Control:
+Mixing Control

 Some colorants can be tricky to mix, which can lead to uneven color distribution in your resin.
 To avoid this, consider colorants that mix easily and evenly.

 Liquid pigments, for example, can be smoothly blended into resin, offering better control over color saturation and consistency.
+And then resin pigment pastes might need more blending.

-Resin Compatibility:
+Resin Compatibility

 Using inappropriate colorants can lead to curing issues, color bleeding, or other unwanted effects.
 Always check product labels or manufacturer recommendations to verify compatibility.